digitaltaoist81/digital-taoist-garden/_notes/3-mind/philosophy/Life as Music.md

 cover:
 title: Life as Music
 ---
-I love this idea from Alan Watts about regarding **life as a musical thing**.
+I love this idea from Alan Watts \
+about regarding life as a musical thing.

-This concept has helped me quite a lot so I hope this can also help you as well.
+This concept has helped me quite a lot \
+so I hope this can also help you as well.

 This is the extract regarding the concept: